0xfalafel/hextazy/README.md

 hextazy ./test/all_bytes.bin
 ```

 You can edit the file directly.
-Please note that the file is __modified immediately without warning__.
+Use `Tab` to switch between the Hexdecimal and Ascii editors.

 Once you're done, press __`q`__ or __`Ctrl + C`__ to __exit__.